 5. Place the candy canes in a plastic bag.
 Use a hammer or meat pounder to finely crush the candy canes.

-6. Melt the chocolate chips in a microwave-safe bowl in twenty-second burs, stirring between each, until the chocolate is completely melted and smooth.
+6. Melt the chocolate chips in a microwave-safe bowl in twenty-second bursts, stirring between each, until the chocolate is completely melted and smooth.

 7. Use a spoon to drizzle the chocolate over the popcorn.
 Working quickly, sprinkle the popcorn with the crushed candy canes (and nuts, if using).
 Lightly sprinkle with a pinch of sea salt if desired.
 Wait until the chocolate is completely set before breaking with your hands.
 If you are in a hurry, transfer sheet pan to the refrigerator for about 10 minutes to speed set.